Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-UX Writing for AI Assistants: Prompts, Replies, and Guardrails
+UX Writing for AI Assistants: Starters, Replies, and Limits

-UX Writing for AI Assistants: Prompts, Replies, and Guardrails
+UX Writing for AI Assistants: Starters, Replies, and Limits

-• Match brand voice — warm for consumer, crisp for B2B.
+• Match the product: warm for consumer apps, crisp for finance and ops.

 Let's work together